 3. Rolling out to IRAs after an in-plan conversion

 After completing a Roth conversion within your workplace retirement plan, rolling out to IRAs should be relatively straightforward if you choose to do that.
-If you’re planning to roll the money out to a Roth IRA at some point and don’t already contribute to a Roth IRA, it may make sense to open an account and make at least one contribution now, if possible, so the 5-year clock starts ticking on this account..
-Roth IRAs have a 5-year aging requirement as well—if you’ve never contributed to a Roth IRA and roll in money from a Roth 401(k) another 5-year clock starts in January of the year in which the rollover was done.
+If you’re planning to roll the money out to a Roth IRA at some point and don’t already contribute to a Roth IRA, it may make sense to open an account and make at least one contribution now, if possible, so the 5-year clock starts ticking on this account.
+Roth 401(k)s have a 5-year aging requirement as well that is tracked separately from Roth IRAs.
+These rules don't need to be subsequently met again in the future, unlike Roth conversions, which have a new 5-year clock for each converted amount.

 If you earn too much to contribute to a Roth IRA, you do have options.
 Read Viewpoints on Fidelity.com: Do you earn too much for a Roth IRA?